 The trees that Chapman planted had multiple purposes, although they did not yield edible fruit.
 The small, tart apples his orchards produced were useful primarily to make hard cider and applejack.
 Orchards also served the critical legal purpose of establishing land claims along the frontier.
 As a consequence, Chapman owned around 1,200 acres of valuable land at the time of his death.

 Chapman was a follower of the New Church, also known as the Church of Swedenborg.
 He spread his faith while traveling to establish orchards, preaching to both Anglo-American and indigenous people he encountered along the way.

 Among Chapman's eccentricities was a threadbare wardrobe, which often did not include shoes and often did include a tin hat.
 He was a staunch believer in animal rights and denounced cruelty towards all living things, including insects.
 He was a practicing vegetarian in his later years.
 Chapman did not believe in marriage and expected to be rewarded in heaven for his abstinence.

 Death and Legend

 The exact place and time of Chapman's death are matters of dispute.
-19th century sources suggest that he died in the summer of 1845 in Fort Wayne, Indiana, though contemporary sources often cite March 18, 1945, as his death date.
+Nineteenth-century sources suggest that he died in the summer of 1845 in Fort Wayne, Indiana, though contemporary sources often cite March 18, 1845, as his death date.